 Junior wears No. 4 to honor his late father

-And he wears No. 4 to honor his father, who, as mentioned, was killed when Porter Jr. was four years old.
+He wears No. 4 to honor his father, who, as mentioned, was killed when Porter Jr. was four years old.

 Porter Jr. was the top-ranked player from the state of Washington in 2018 and then played one season at USC before declaring for the NBA draft.
-He was taken with the 30th overall pick by the Milwaukee Bucks and was then traded to the Detroit Pistons, who then dealt him to the Cleveland Cavaliers.
+He was taken with the 30th overall pick by the Milwaukee Bucks and was then traded to the Detroit Pistons, who dealt him to the Cleveland Cavaliers.
 As a rookie, Kevin Porter Jr. averaged 10 points in 50 games and made three starts.

 But his second season with the team might be in jeopardy as he’s now facing legal trouble of his own.